ruscoe/tincan/themes/README.md

 ## Compass and compiling CSS

-Tin Can themes use [Compass](http://compass-style.org/) to make CSS authoring much easier.
-It isn't required, but highly recommended that you do the same with your custom themes.
+Tin Can themes use [Compass](http://beta.compass-style.org/) to compile CSS from SASS files.
+Compass is going to be replaced with a more modern SASS compiler in the near future.